zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 ## Windows

+We are going to create a **batchfile** which automatically starts MSI Afterburner with **undervolting and overclocking on startup** of windows.
+This batchfile will make sure that ethminer will be restarted if crashed (connection lost, instable gpu settings).
+The batchfile can be found in this folder.

 ### Ethminer

 First go to the ethminer github and download the latest [release](https://github.com/ethereum-mining/ethminer/releases).
 Extract `ethminer.exe` and the `kernels` folder into `C:\Ethminer`.
+You could also choose another location, just make sure to edit the corresponding lines in the batchfile.

+Ethminer can also be added to [environment varibales](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them), so that you can run it from anywhere in a terminal.

 ### MSI Afterburner